sun-ou/recruitment-crypto/README.md

 The reviewer should check the core logic in wallet/server_logic.go file.

 The ./coverage file is a coverage report.
-I use unit test for most of files, except main.go and wallet/server_logic.go.
+I used unit test for most of files, except main.go and wallet/server_logic.go.
 I'd rather use integration test for these files.

 I did not implement authentication.
 If I have more time, I would like to introduce jwt for authentication.